 01 Aug The Difference Between a Call Center and a Contact Center

-Have you ever wondered about the difference between “call center” and “contact center”?
+Have you ever wondered about the difference between a “call center” and “contact center”?
 If you have, we’re willing to bet you assumed they’re nothing but synonyms; two different ways to say the same thing.
 As it turns out, though, the functions of these entities make them quite different from one another.
 Let’s dig into some of these distinctions.

 Approach to Communication

-In a similar vein, your traditional call center is housed in a large office space that pairs basic telecommunication infrastructure with on-premise hardware to send and receive a high-volume of calls.
+In a similar vein, your traditional call center is housed in a large office space that pairs basic telecommunication infrastructure with on-premise hardware to send and receive a high volume of calls.
 Simply put, a call center uses technology that can only be accessed from within the building.
 A contact center, on the other hand, operates through the cloud and employs secure communication applications to engage with their customers.

 The second key difference is the technology used to engage with their customers.
 Typically, contact centers are equipped with features designed to optimize call time, distribute calls efficiently and maintain a high customer satisfaction rating.